zcattacz/alasql_wiki/BREAK.md

-# BREAK
+# Keyword `BREAK`

-This operator is not realized yet.
+This operator is not supported by AlaSQL yet.

 Syntax:
 ```sql